embedded-software-laboratory/p-dmpc/docs/coding-guidelines.md

 - Use Visual Studio Code, team's workspace settings in "/.vscode"
 - Use formatter and spell checker, see recommendations
 - End each `function` with an `end`
+- use `arguments` block for function input checks and easier-to-read code without documentation

 # C++
 - private members start with underscore, i.e., _member